 Part 4.
 Create a Digital Bill of Rights that answers the question: "What does it take to be a digital citizen?".
 This can be done as an individual or in small groups.
 You can use Google Drive or a Wiki to collaborate on the Digital Bill of Rights.

 Part 5.
-Use the tool or app of your choice to create a photo story, podcast, screen cast, tip sheet, PowerPoint(or Prezi), word processing document, or video presentation to present your Digital Bill of Rights.
-Check with your teacher for instructions on where to save your Quest.
+Use the tool or app of your choice to create a photo story, podcast, screen cast, tip sheet, presentation, word processing document, or video presentation to present your Digital Bill of Rights.
+Save your work and check with your teacher for instructions to submit it.

 Completing this Quest

 In order to complete this Quest, check this rubric .

 As you continue to build your Cyber Shield, remember to review these themes and rules to stay protected in Cyberspace.